 Key Bulgarian Operational Programmes to Monitor

 EU funds are not accessed directly from Brussels; they are managed and disbursed at the national level through “Operational Programmes.”
-For investors, these are the specific programmes to monitor for calls for proposals.
+For investors, these are the specific programmes to watch for calls for proposals.

 Programme for Competitiveness and Innovation in Enterprises (PCIE) 2021-2027